RonasIT/laravel-entity-generator/ReadMe.md

     --only-requests       : Set this flag if you want to create only requests.

     --only-migration     : Set this flag if you want to create only repository.
-This flag is a higher priority than --without-migration and --only-tests.
+This flag is a higher priority than --only-tests.

     --only-factory        : Set this flag if you want to create only factory.
-This flag is a higher priority than --without-factory.

     --only-tests          : Set this flag if you want to create only tests.
-This flag is a higher priority than --without-tests.

     --only-seeder         : Set this flag if you want to create only seeder.